TOKENS OF THE SOMERSET COALFIELD

 The Coal Mining Act of 1911 introduced many new safety measures, including highly trained First Aid crews.
 At that time the adoption of the personal check system was still not widespread, but it became mandatory in 1913 with a supplement to the 1911 Act, requiring checks with the name of the pit (or its owner) to be individually stamped with the number of each miner, and to be retained by him while underground (coincidentally 1913 was the year of the worst mining disaster in British mining history, when 439 lives were lost in an explosion at the Universal Colliery, Senghenydd, South Wales).

 While some collieries would have already issued personal checks stamped with the individual number for collecting pay, the new development was that the check should be stamped with the individual miner’s number and the same number was also stamped onto his safety lamp; the pairing of the miner’s name and his number were duly recorded in the office or lamp room and on a daily basis there would be knowledge of where men were deployed.
 The value of his this practice was that in the event of a catastrophe underground the workers on the surface could use the checks to establish who was underground and in which area, and the miner there would be in possession of the corresponding check.
+Over time the two check system (one to be kept above ground, the other retained by the miner himself) became standard procedure.
 Before such practices existed, there would be confusion about how many, and which, miners might have been caught up in a catastrophe, with obvious implications for rescue efforts.
 The check system would enable rescuers to target their efforts and account for every missing miner.

 Here is a selection of Somerset mining tallies, all believed to have been carried by individual miners for pay and/or lamp registration.